Sailors become Soldiers who become Sailors

 The Miracle on Long Island

-Long before it became a traffic nightmare, Long Island was the picturesque and pastoral breadbasket of New York.
-In the summer of 1776, it became the crucible of the British plan to destroy the American rebellion.
+Long before it became a traffic nightmare, Long Island was the scenic and rural breadbasket of New York.
+In the summer of 1776, it became the focal point of the British plan to crush the American rebellion.

-Driven from Boston earlier that year, Lord William Howe’s reinforced army of over twenty thousand sailed into New York harbor and landed at Staten Island.
-Soon he transported his army across the water and quickly bottled George Washington’s forces along the heights of Brooklyn.
-Although there was fierce fighting, the British numbers and well-placed guns made Washington’s hold on the island a liability.
-He was faced with a forlorn defense and certain destruction, or try to escape.
+Driven from Boston earlier that year, Lord William Howe’s reinforced army of over twenty thousand sailed into New York Harbor and landed at Staten Island.
+Soon, he moved his troops across the water and quickly encircled George Washington’s forces along the heights of Brooklyn.
+Although there was fierce fighting, the British numbers and well-positioned guns made Washington’s hold on the island a dangerous liability.
+He faced a grim choice: defend with little hope or attempt to escape.

 British Landing at Long Island would soon threaten the American Army and the cause |

-In a way, the latter was the hardest choice.
-The British naval power was even more overwhelming than their land forces.
-To cross in the face of these two elements would lead to certain disaster.
-But when a sudden fog descended over New York harbor on the night of August 29th, Washington was given a short window to act.
+In some ways, the latter was the hardest decision.
+The British naval power was even more formidable than their land forces.
+Crossing despite these two obstacles would almost certainly lead to disaster.
+But when a sudden fog rolled into New York harbor on the night of August 29th, Washington took a brief opportunity to act.

 Glover worked his men through the night to save an army |

-Despite the dark and the fog, the Marblehead men navigated flawlessly and silently.
-A splash or the bumping of boat against boat could easily have alerted the Royal Navy whose warships lay in anchor nearby.
-By the next morning, they had transported some 9,000 men from the jaws of the British lion to the temporary safety of Manhattan.
+Despite the darkness and fog, the Marblehead men moved smoothly and silently.
+A splash or the bumping of a boat against another could easily have alerted the Royal Navy, whose warships lay anchored nearby.
+By the next morning, they had evacuated around 9,000 men from the jaws of the British lion to the safety of Manhattan.

 The miracle retreat from LI saved the army and the cause |